 Use the interactive map to explore state level trends regarding unrestrained occupant deaths, percentage of observed seat belt use, and percentage of occupant deaths that are unrestrained.
 Note that states with primary enforcement laws tend to have higher observed seat belt use and a lower percentage of unrestrained deaths.

-For example, a primary enforcement state like Wisconsin has achieved 89.2% observed seat belt use among front seat occupants in passenger vehicles; 54% of occupant deaths are unrestrained.
-South Dakota, a secondary law state, has 68.3% observed seat belt use; 67% of occupant deaths are unrestrained.
+For example, a primary enforcement state like California has achieved 97.2% observed seat belt use among front seat occupants in passenger vehicles; 41% of occupant deaths are unrestrained.
+North Dakota, a secondary law state, has 81.9% observed seat belt use; 69% of occupant deaths are unrestrained.

 - Data Table

-Source: National Safety Council analysis of NHTSA FARS data and National Center for Statistics and Analysis.
-(2021, April.
-Seat Belt Use in 2020 – Use Rates in the States and Territories (Traffic Safety Facts Crash Stats.
-Report No. DOT HS 813 109).
+Source: NSC analysis of NHTSA FARS data and National Center for Statistics and Analysis.
+(2022, May).
+Seat Belt Use in 2021 – Use Rates in the States and Territories (Traffic Safety Facts Crash Stats.
+Report No. DOT HS 813 307).
 Washington, DC: NHTSA.

 State law data: Insurance Institute for Highway Safety